RustMani/bloodmoon-ui/README.md

 🎉Thats right!
 BloodmoonUI is back and just the same as it was before!
 😴No really, It's the same as it was before.
 No changes were made.

+🦺Script NS Edition is a version that does not save configs to your PC.

 📗Thanks to Shlexware for the Library!
 🍕Huge Thanks to pizzaboxer for Bloxstrap!